Updated: Mar 11

 Cooking Pizza In Milano ©MDHarding

 I had heard about Shakespeare's Romeo and Juliet but Verona is so much more with Italy's oldest Colosseum!
 Yes, older than the one in Rome.
-Travelling by train to Verona from Milan is very easy.
+Traveling by train to Verona from Milan is very easy.
 You can book the ticket via Trainline.
-The two hour train journey goes very quickly, while enjoying the beautiful landscapes through the window.
-We departed early to make the most of our full day exploring.
-On arrival we walked excitedly to the bed and breakfast - Daydreaming House.
+The two-hour train journey goes very quickly while enjoying the beautiful landscapes through the window.
+We departed early to make the most of our full day of exploring.
+On arrival, we walked excitedly to the bed and breakfast - Daydreaming House.
 Dropped off the luggage and went speedily into the old town.
-The easiest way to find your way around any city and to hear it's history is on-board the city sightseeing tour bus.
-It was already very hot, so we clambered on-board relieved to be in the shade.
-The landscape dotted with it's graceful liner cypress trees and historical architecture.
+The easiest way to find your way around any city and to hear its history is onboard the city sightseeing tour bus.
+It was already very hot, so we clambered on board relieved to be in the shade.
+The landscape is dotted with graceful liner cypress trees and historical architecture.
 The old city is magical.
 Our stay was cut short as we had to arrive in Trento for a conference.
 Another day or possibly even two would have been perfect.

 Verona by Sunset ©MDHarding